Skip to content

 Table of Contents

-If your business is facing a default judgment, you might be wondering whether you can set it aside.
+If your business is facing a default judgment, you may wonder whether you can set it aside.
 A default judgment is when the courts make an automatic decision about a claim because the defendant has failed to respond within the allocated timeframes.
-If you receive a default judgment, you will need to act fast.
-This article explains what is a default judgment and how you can set aside a default judgment.
+If you receive a default judgment, you must act promptly.
+This article explains what a default judgment is and how you can set aside a default judgment.

 What is a Default Judgment?